Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages: Implications for LLMs and Ways Forward

-\paragraph{Research Transparency} Aside from showing that ChatGPT and InstructGPT's \textit{can} code-mix, we cannot confidently identify \textit{how} the models do so due to the lack of transparency in how these systems are developed.
-Without a window into the kind of training data and engineering processes that went into models like ChatGPT, we can only speculate that they were not only fed multilingual texts but were also explicitly trained to handle code-mixing.
-To help facilitate greater levels of transparency and accountability, we urge forthcoming models that have code-mixing capabilities to be more open about how the models were developed.
+\paragraph{Towards More Inclusive Language Technology} Recognizing that generative LLMs are the primary driving force behind the advancement of AI conversational agents and speech technology \cite{thoppilan2022lamda,bloomchat,pratap2023scaling}, we emphasize the significance of incorporating code-mixed output recognition and generation capabilities in LLMs in order to enhance the inclusivity and humaneness of language technology.
+By enabling conversational agents to reflect the language-mixing patterns of the users, people can communicate in ways that are more comfortable and authentic to their linguistic identities.
+In fact, a recent study by \citet{bawa2020multilingual} has shown that multilingual users strongly prefer chatbots that can code-mix.
+Removing the need for people to adjust their speech patterns to become legible to machines would not only mitigate the effects of linguistics profiling \cite{baugh2005linguistic,dingemanse-liesenfeld-2022-text} and hegemonic, Western-centric technological designs, but also enable users to develop more trust with language technology through naturalistic dialogue interactions.

-\paragraph{Beyond Written Code-Mixing} As the LLM landscape continues to broaden, we anticipate that emerging models will likely be increasingly multimodal.
-Text-based LLMs that serve as conversational agents, the likes of ChatGPT, will likely start to include speech or visual units (e.g., GPT-4).
-Owing to the prevalence of code-mixing in vocal speech, we believe that including the ability to recognize and generate code-mixed outputs in LLMs will provide a wide range of downstream benefits.
-For instance, voice assistants supported by code-mixing-friendly automatic speech recognition (ASR) systems could help people communicate in ways that are potentially more naturalistic and authentic to their self-expression.
-Removing the need for people to adjust their speech patterns to become legible to machines could further ameliorate the effects of linguistics profiling \cite{baugh2005linguistic} and Western-centrism technological designs.
+\paragraph{Research Transparency} Aside from showing that ChatGPT and InstructGPT \textit{can} code-mix, we cannot confidently identify \textit{how} the models do so due to the lack of transparency in how these systems are developed.
+Without a window into training data and engineering processes that went into models like ChatGPT, we can only speculate that their training data includes a substantial amount of code-mixed texts.
+To help facilitate greater levels of transparency and accountability, we urge forthcoming LLMs to be more open about how the models were developed and to document accurately and comprehensively the training data used.